Small field models with gravitational wave signature supported by CMB data: The primordial power spectrum and the cosmological parameters

 Here a prime denotes a derivative with respect to conformal time.
-Applying some boundary conditions yields a set of solutions $U_{k}(\tau)$.
-Evaluating these solutions at a time $\tau$ later than the latest freeze-out time yields the PPS generated by this potential.
+The eigenfunctions $U_{k}(\tau)$ of these equations are recovered.
+Evaluating these at a time $\tau$ later than the latest freeze-out time yields the PPS generated by the inflationary potential $V$.

 In \cite{Stewart:1993bc}, Stewart \& Lyth derive an analytic expression for the spectral index of a wide array of inflationary scenarios.
-They first assumed a slow-roll inflation, sufficiently slow, so that both slow roll parameters,
+They first assume a slow-roll inflation, sufficiently slow, so that both slow roll parameters,

 can be approximated by constants.
 It is useful to rewrite the quantity $\frac{Z''}{Z}$ as: